russparsloe/rusty.pro/content/posts/2023/2023-01-02-font-awesome/index.md

 useRelativeCover: true
 ---

-While in the procoess of writing my (currently unpublished) [About](/about/) page, one of the things I wanted to add were icons for the links to my various social media profiles.
+While in the process of writing my (currently unpublished) [About](/about/) page, one of the things I wanted to add were icons for the links to my various social media profiles.
 I could add these as images, but I figured it might be cool to add [Font Awesome](https://fontawesome.com) to the blog.
 Turns out it's actually very simple to do...<!--more-->

 A quick online search led me to a few articles on how to do this.
 The implementation I favoured was from Michael Ryan on [Something Strange](https://somethingstrange.com/posts/hugo-with-fontawesome/) as it doesn't modify the theme files directly, and has support for colours, sizes and opacity.